-James is frequently seen participating in Fine Art festivals up and down the east coast showing his work and discussing the finer aspects of landscape photography which ties in perfectly with his desire to share his passion and appreciation of the beauty of our surroundings through photography.
+I participate in Fine Art festivals up and down the east coast, showing my work and discussing the finer aspects of landscape photography which ties in perfectly with my desire to share my passion and appreciation of the beauty of our surroundings through photography.

 We set out on Tre Cime di Lavaredo